Kitaoka's Conjecture and sums of squares: Introduction

 Despite providing significant further evidence towards the general validity of Kitaoka's Conjecture, our results still leave open several important directions for further research.
-In a follow-up paper, we plan to tackle the case of general quartic fields (for which only the case $\sqrt 2\in K$ remains open) and ideally to fully resolve it.
+In the follow-up paper \cite{KK}, we tackle the case of general quartic fields (for which only the case $\sqrt 2\in K$ remains open) and fully resolve it.
 To prove the full Kitaoka's Conjecture, there are two distinct cases $\abs{\UKPlus/\UKctv}=1$ and $2$ to consider; resolving one or the other would be a big step forward.
-The results of this paper should be helpful for this -- in particular, \Cref{Th:MainConditions} contains a lot of information about the structure of $K$ in the latter case.
+The results of this paper should be helpful for this -- in particular, Theorem \ref{Th:MainConditions} contains a lot of information about the structure of $K$ in the latter case.
 Finally, note that even the (non)existence of \emph{diagonal} universal ternary forms is still open.